twillis209/cfdr_pipeline/README.txt

 An additional README in ./data explains columns of the matrix of simulation results.

-All code should be ran with the folder containing this readme as the working directory.
+All code should be ran with the folder containing this README as the working directory.
 File paths are otherwise relative.
 The bottom of this readme indicates code and package versions, which for full reproduction should be matched exactly.